 - a dive plan is prepared by the dive supervisor, and

 Additional requirements include ensuring that high-risk diving work is carried out in accordance with the AS/NZS: 2299.1.2007 Occupational diving operations – Standard operational practice.

-Subscribe to ‘diving work’ on the Safe Work Australia website to receive the latest updates on the review process.
+Subscribe to ‘diving’ on the Safe Work Australia website to receive the latest updates on the review process.

 Any amendment to the model WHS regulations arising from the review will only be given effect when they are adopted into the WHS laws applying in your jurisdiction.